-First, you likely want to know what you can actually do with a finance degree.
-There are many career options available, so we’ve highlighted just a few to whet your whistle and give you an idea of what’s out there.
+First, you likely want to know what you can actually do with a Finance degree.
+There are many career options available, so we’ve highlighted just a few to wet your whistle and give you an idea of what’s out there.

 Financial advisors are the people-persons of the finance world.
 Advisors build relationships, working with individual clients and families to help them make wise tax, insurance and investment decisions.

 Some advisors go on to become certified financial planners (CFPs) to set themselves apart from other advisors with a nationally recognized designation.
 Advisors can constantly move themselves up the ladder with designations and continued education which opens the door to higher levels of compensation.

 Accountants examine financial records for organizations and individuals, ensuring that they are accurate, punctual and compliant with the law.
 Some accountants maintain financial records for companies, while others work with individual clients to file taxes.